lmiller1990/design-pattenrns-for-vuejs/TRULY-MODULAR-COMPONENTS-WITH-V-MODEL.md

 />
 ```

 `date` can be whatever you want - `serialize` and `deserialize` will be the functions that tell `<date-time>` how to handle the value.
+This pattern is generalized as the "strategy" pattern.

 A diagram might make this more clear:

+### Img: DateTime data flow

 ![](https://raw.githubusercontent.com/lmiller1990/design-pattenrns-for-vuejs/master/images/dt-ss-1.png)

+In this diagram, the internal implementation of `<date-time>` is on the right.
+Regardless of what the developer passes to `v-model`, we will convert it to a framework agnostic representation.
+In this case, it's `{ year: '', month: '', day: '' }`.
+We then transform it *back* to the desired value when it is updated.

+If the developer was using Luxon, the workflow would be something like `luxon.DateTime()` -> `{ year: '', month: '', day: '' }` -> `luxon.Datetime()`.
+The input *and* output is a luxon DateTime - the developer doesn't need to know or care about the internal representation.

 ## Foundations of v-model

-Before starting the serialize functions, let's write the base for `<date-time>`.
+Before implementing the strategy pattern (`serialize` and `deserialize` functions), let's write the base for `<date-time>`.
 It will use `v-model`.
 This means we receive a `modelValue` prop and update the value by emitting a `update:modelValue` event.
 To keep things simple, I will just use 3 `<input>` elements for the year, month and day.

 ```html
 <template>